 Today Heritage can be found on the front page of more than 200 different Google searches for targeted phrases that we track in the markets we serve as well as, in some cases, regional, national, and international front-page exposure.
 We currently attract more than 150 new prospects to our two websites each business day!

-The Heritage Printing & Graphics team is excited about the continual transformation that has been taking place within our culture through the past twelve years.
+The Heritage Printing, Signs & Displays team is excited about the continual transformation that has been taking place within our culture through the past twelve years.
 We recognize that our clients’ needs are ever-changing, and we are now more quickly able to adapt with them.